War Childhood Museum

 Follow us on Facebook for up to date information: www.facebook.com/warchildhoodmuseum

 What are we collecting?

-Everyone has an item that reminds them of their childhood; so do people who were growing up during the war.
-The War Childhood Museum collects artifacts, from favorite books and an improvised oven to ballet shoes that war survivors have saved to this day.
+Everyone has an item that reminds them of their childhood; so do people whose childhoods were affected by war.
+The War Childhood Museum collects artifacts, from favorite books and an improvised dress to toys, that war survivors have saved to this day.
 For us, even more important and valuable than the items themselves are the personal experiences of their owners.
 This is why every item is accompanied by a unique personal story.

 We are collecting items and stories and filming video testimonies with the aim of exploring the experience of growing up in war.
 After we have collected over 4000 items from all parts of Bosnia and Herzegovina and filmed over 100 hours of video testimonies, we plan to continue our work by documenting the experience of war childhood in other countries as well.
 Our goal for the next ten years is to create the world’s largest collection dedicated to the experience of growing up in war.

 After several temporary exhibitions in 2016, the War Childhood Museum opened its doors in in January 2017 in the historical heart of Sarajevo.
-The Museum had organized thematic exhibitions as well and traveled to other museums and galleries throughout the world.
-Besides its permanent exhibition, the War Childhood Museum is present on social media, web page, mobile app, but also in schools and universities as well.
+The Museum will organize thematic exhibitions as well and exhibit in other museums and galleries around the world.
+Besides its permanent exhibition, the War Childhood Museum also exhibits through social media, web site, mobile app and other media.

 We are creating and implementing educational materials with the aim of raising the awareness about the importance of peace for the future generations.
 Besides hosting school visits at the Museum, our staff holds workshops in schools across the Bosnia and Herzegovina, and also cooperates with teachers to encourage the use of our educational materials among a larger number of students.
 Only in the first six months of 2017 the War Childhood Museum has worked with more than 5000 children.